-Leeward Community College offers a variety of educational programs and services on its main campus in Pearl City, and both off-campus at its satellite campus in Wai'anae and through its robust Distance Education program.
+Leeward Community College offers a variety of educational programs and services on its main campus in Pearl City, and both off-campus at its satellite campus in Waiʻanae and through its robust Distance Education program.
 The main campus is located between Pearl City and Waipahu.
-Situated on approximately 49 acres of mildly sloping land, the upper campus provides a commanding and magnificent view of Pearl Harbor.
+Situated on mildly sloping land, the upper campus provides a commanding and magnificent view of Pearl Harbor.
 While the Leeward coast and Central Oʻahu are the primary areas served by the College, students attend Leeward Community College from all parts of the island.